FREE Shipping Over $35+ (Contiguous U.S. Only)

 Often, when someone has a tree professionally decorated, the ornaments will be attached to the tree with wire ties to keep them in the correct place.
 This is a great way to avoid paying a professional each year to have it decorated.

 However, this method doesn’t allow you to fold up the branches on the tree.
-Because the decorated tree cannot be disassembled to store, it needs to be stored upright, fully decorated with all parts intact.
+Because the decorated tree cannot be disassembled to store, it needs to be stored upright and fully decorated with all parts intact.

 The best way to store and protect a permanently-decorated tree is by using a decorated upright tree storage bag.